Women in Love-1969

 Women in Love is a shamefully, by and large, forgotten gem- except for the obscure cinema lover- made in 1969.

 The story is of two sisters, Gudrun and Ursula, living in a small mining town.
-They gather at the wedding of a friend and each becomes enamored with a member of the wedding party.
+They gather for a friend’s wedding, and each becomes enamored of a member of the wedding party.

 Later, at a swanky dinner party, the girls meet the men.
-The film tells of the sister’s relationships with each of the men (played by Alan Bates and Oliver Reed) as well as the men’s relationship with each other.
+The film tells of the sisters’ relationships with each of the men (played by Alan Bates and Oliver Reed) and of the men’s relationship with each other.

-All of the relationships are very complex and filled with emotion tender and some are quite violent.
+All of the relationships are very complex and filled with tender emotion, and some are pretty violent.

-Women in Love is one of the first films to feature tons of nudity, but not so much in a gratuitous fashion.
+Women in Love is one of the first films to feature extensive nudity, but not in a gratuitous way.

-The film’s themes are love, hatred, and the trials and tribulations of the English upper class are explored.
-The film is a love of mine since it is character-driven, told from each of the perspectives of the characters, and is quite an intense experience.
+The film explores themes of love, hatred, and the trials and tribulations of the English upper class.
+The film is a love of mine because it is character-driven, told from each character’s perspective, and is quite an intense experience.

 Glenda Jackson won the 1970 Best Actress Oscar- deservedly so.